 - President, Business Operations

-Last season, Woolworth redirected the franchise’s focus to mobile-centric technology by launching a cutting-edge Miami HEAT Mobile App.
+Recently, Woolworth has redirected the franchise’s focus to mobile-centric technology by re-launching a newly designed and vastly improved Miami HEAT Mobile App.
 The App’s primary features—Mobile Wallet and Mobile Ticketing—create a seamless, paperless platform, which customizes and further enhances the fan’s in-arena experience.
+The HEAT will transition to mobile only entry for fans during the 2017-18 season at AmericanAirlines Arena, the first NBA team to do so.

 Under Woolworth’s guidance, The HEAT Group’s Business Operations Division continues to garner accolades in a variety of disciplines.
-Success stories for the 2015-16 season include the Season Ticket Services Department recording one of the highest Season Ticket renewal rate in franchise history and one of the highest renewal rates in the NBA; the HEAT Retail Department earning the NBA’s “In-Arena Per Cap Award” for the fifth time and the “Full Nelson Award” for the second time as well as title of six-time winner of the NBA Retailer of the Year award; and the unveiling of the 16th Miami HEAT Learn and Play Center.
-Additionally, with a Facebook fan base of 16.2 million, a twitter following of 3.5 million and 2.7 million Instagram followers, the HEAT Social Media Department is a consistent leader in social media engagement and growth.
+Success stories for the 2016-17 season include the Season Ticket Services Department recording one of the highest Season Ticket renewal rate in franchise history and one of the highest renewal rates in the NBA and the unveiling of the 17th Miami HEAT Learn and Play Center.
+Additionally, with a Facebook fan base of 15.9 million, a twitter following of 4.4 million and 2.9 million Instagram followers, the HEAT Social Media Department is a consistent leader in social media engagement and growth.

-And last year, AmericanAirlines Arena was awarded LEED Gold Recertification by the U.S. Green Building Council (USGBC)—the first sports and entertainment facility in the world to achieve the prestigious honor.
-LEED is USGBC’s leading rating system for designing, constructing and operating the greenest, most energy-efficient, and highest performing buildings.
+- January 2016: AmericanAirlines Arena awarded LEED Gold Recertification by the U.S. Green Building Council—the first sports and entertainment facility in the world to achieve that honor.

 The AmericanAirlines Arena is also a celebrated leader in the facilities industry due to Woolworth’s leadership.
-The Arena maintained its ticket ranking as the #1 arena in Florida, #7 in the United States, while placing 14th in the world according to Pollstar’s 2015 year-end rankings of the world’s top arenas.
+The Arena maintained its ticket ranking as the #1 arena in Florida, climbed to #4 (previously #7) in the United States, while placing 15th in the world according to Pollstar’s 2016 year-end rankings of the world’s top arenas.

 Woolworth’s primary responsibility consists of directing and overseeing all non-basketball aspects of the organization from Marketing and Community Affairs to Sales and Service, Human Resources, Merchandising, Finance, Event and Arena Operations, and more.
 His efforts have created a professional cutting edge atmosphere for both the employees and the customers.